Al-Jathiya: Revelation history

-According to the Islamic tradition, Al-Jathiya is a Meccan sura, that is, a chapter revealed during the Meccan phase of Muhammad's prophethood.
+According to the Islamic tradition, Al-Jathiya is a Meccan surah, that is, a chapter revealed during the Meccan phase of Muhammad's prophethood.
 Some Islamic scholars, however, believed that the verse 14—unlike the rest of the chapter—were revealed during the Medinan phase.

 The Quranic commentator Ibn al-Jawzi (d.
-1200) believes the chapter was revealed immediately after the revelation of Al-Dukhan.
+1200) believes the chapter was revealed immediately after the revelation of Ad-Dukhan.
 The traditional Egyptian chronology puts the chapter's revelation order as after al-Dukhan (al-Jathiya at 65th while al-Dukhan is at 64th).
 The Nöldeke Chronology (by the orientalist Theodor Nöldeke) puts it as the 72nd, not after al-Dukhan but after the chapter Fussilat.

 Names

 The name al-Jathiya ("The Kneeling") comes from a phrase in verse 28 which says that "every community will be upon its knees" on the Judgement Day.
 It is also called al-Dahr ("Time") after the word's presence in verse 24.
 Another name is al-Shariah, because the chapter is the only one in the Quran explicitly mentioning the term "sharia".